andrewmy/mugapie/README.md

 - `DELETE /api/users/{id}`

 Some dummy data to play around:
-`docker-compose exec php_app bin/console doctrine:fixtures:load -n`
+`docker compose exec php_app bin/console doctrine:fixtures:load -n`

 There's also a Postman collection in the box.